CBIIT/NCI-DOE-Collab-Pilot2-MuMMI/README.md

 ## Suite Components

-1) **Maestro Workflow Conductor**: This component is a Python-based WM that MuMMI uses to run the macro model on partitions of the nodes, run inference on lipid patches in order to determine their importance, instantiate the CG setup jobs, spawn and track the CG simulations on the important patches, and run the in situ analysis.
+1) **Maestro Workflow Conductor**: This component is a Python-based WM that MuMMI uses to run the macro model on partitions of the nodes, run inference on lipid patches in order to determine their importance, instantiate the CG setup jobs, spawn and track the CG simulations on the important patches, and run the in-situ analysis.
 It interfaces with Flux in the backend.
 For more information, refer to [Maestro on GitHub](https://github.com/LLNL/maestrowf).

 2) **Flux**: This component is the resource manager that MuMMI uses to allow the WM to break up the allocated nodes in custom, optimized ways.
 You can configure and run it inside of allocated jobs after the scheduler optimally places them on the nodes.
 Flux assigns the jobs selected in Maestro to the backend scheduler.
 MuMMI uses a Maestro plugin for Flux to allow the WM’s interface to remain virtually independent of the ongoing development within Flux and to allow the option to switch schedulers in the future.
 For more information, refer to [Flux on GitHub](https://flux-framework.github.io/).